Jason Gesser: Calgary Stampeders

-Arena Football League (AFL)
+Utah Blaze

 In 2006 Gesser signed with the AFL's Utah Blaze.
 He was the backup at the beginning of the season before replacing the injured Joe Germaine.
 He completed 89 of 145 passes for 1,092 yards, 23 touchdowns, and seven interceptions.
 After going winless in four starts, he was replaced by Andy Kelly.
 Gesser saw little playing time behind a healthy Germaine in 2007, completing two of three passes for 28 yards and a touchdown.

 Coaching

 Gesser said his ultimate goal is coaching at the college level, preferably at Washington State.
 During the 2006 off-season he was a quarterbacks coach at Federal Way High School in Federal Way, Washington.
 In 2007, he was offensive coordinator at Parkland's Franklin Pierce High School.
 He and fellow ex-Cougar Ryan Leaf both campaigned for the position of quarterbacks coach at WSU when it became available after the 2007 season.
 That job eventually went to Offensive Coordinator Todd Sturdy.